 How can I receive a strabismus

 To learn more about our services and specialists, or to make an appointment, please call PENNLine, 1-800-635-7780.
-Alternatively, for appointments with Dr. Shindler or Tamhankar at the Scheie Eye Institute call 215-662-8100, or with Dr. Avery or Liu at the Hospital of the University of Pennsylvania call 215-662-3606.
+Alternatively, for appointments with Dr. Shindler, Tamhankar, or Ross at the Scheie Eye Institute call 215-662-8100, or with Dr. Avery, Hamedani, or Liu at the Hospital of the University of Pennsylvania or Dr. Hamedani at Pennsylvania Hospital call 215-662-3606.